nyxlib/nyx-stream/README.md

 # Nyx Stream

-The `Nyx` project introduces a protocol, backward-compatible with INDI 1.7, for controlling astronomical hardware.
+The `Nyx` project introduces a protocol, backward-compatible with [INDI 1.7](docs/specs/INDI.pdf) (and `indiserver`), for controlling astronomical hardware.
 It enhances INDI by supporting multiple independent nodes, each with its own embedded protocol stack.
 Nodes can communicate via an [MQTT](https://mqtt.org/) broker, a [Redis](https://redis.io/) cache (data streams) or directly over TCP, offering flexibility and scalability for distributed systems.

 This is the repository of the Redis-based stream server for the Nyx ecosystem.